camicroscope/caMicroscope/README.md

 api/annot2.php is for saving and getting annotation meta data. api/annot2.txt is the file storing the annotation data.
 This file has to be set as readable/writable to the public.

+view.html is for the drawing testings.
+You may test it here:http://170.140.138.125/bio/view.html

+api/annotation.php is for saving the annotation data to the database. api/image.php is for getting the image meta data from the database.

+index.html and viewer.html is for the image viewer which is connected to the database.
+You may test it here.http://170.140.138.125/bio

+schema.sql is the database schema

 Database Module
 ---------------